jihodavidjun/circuit-solver-cli/README.md

 # JSON Circuit Solver

 ## Overview
-This project is my final submission for Harvard's CS50P (Introduction to Programming with Python).
-It is a simple command-line tool that computes the total resistance of resistor circuits.
+A lightweight command-line tool that computes the total resistance of a resistor network described in **JSON**.

-Circuits are described in a **JSON file** using only:
+The input uses three primitives:
 - `R(value)` for resistors
 - `S([...])` for series connections
 - `P([...])` for parallel connections